On-Campus Interviewing

 Diversity Recruiting Programs

-There are several programs that bring our LEO students together with employers who have a specific interest in hiring students of color.
+Several external programs recruit students with specific experiences and backgrounds.
 The programs are held in a variety of locations.

 Bay Area Diversity Career Fair